hwhelchel/personal/index.md

 ## What I Do

-I focus on the stuff that moves the needle: sales strategy, marketing campaigns that convert, and helping businesses scale without burning through cash.
+I focus on the stuff that moves the needle: sales strategy, marketing campaigns that convert, and helping businesses scale efficiently.

 **Sales Strategy & Training** - Most businesses have a sales problem, not a marketing problem.
 They're getting leads but not closing them, or their sales team isn't performing.
 I help build sales processes that actually work and train teams to execute them.
 I've developed a 32-hour sales training program, taught 400+ people to sell, and helped clients generate $90K in a single month.
 The key is focusing on relationships, not transactions, and giving people a framework they can actually use.